sporto/elm-tutorial/fetching_resources/fetching_players.md

           ( [], Effects.none )
 ```

 We pattern match a successful response with `Ok players`.
-The successful result payload has the fetched players, so we just return that result to update the collection.
+The successful result payload has the fetched players, so we return that payload to update the collection.

 ## Players Effects